Understand How to Find and Attract Your Ideal Life Coaching Clients to Grow Your Life Coaching Business

 3. They’re coachable

 - Is this person curious about themselves?
-Does it seem like they look inward on a regular basis, out of a desire to reflect on their results and improve their life?
+Does it seem like they have a desire to reflect on their results and improve their life?

 - Are they willing to take personal accountability for the results they currently have in their life, whether they like those results or not?